How to tell if a bone is fractured or bruised

 The short answer is no. X-rays usually show fractures, but sometimes the crack is so small and the bone is well aligned that you can’t see it.
 In this case a CT scan can show the very fine details of a bone and determine if there is a fracture or not.
 MRI is not as good as a CT scan for finding a fracture, but it will show bruising of the bone which a CT scan will not do.
 As a practicing orthopedic surgeon out in Colorado, if I’m truly concerned about a fracture and don’t see one on x-ray, I will order a CT scan.

-I hope I was able to answer your questions about how to tell if a bone is bruised or fractured.
-If you still have any questions or want to schedule an in person or virtual consult, please feel free to contact me.
+I hope I was able to answer your questions about how to tell if a bone is bruised or fractured. f you would like me to treat your bone bruise or fracture, contact us below to make an appointment if you are in the Colorado Springs area.
+I also am available for virtual consults.

 -Written by Dr. Daniel Paull